 Revenues.
 Total revenues decreased \$126.6 million, or 49.7%, to \$127.9 million for the first quarter of 2015 as compared to the first quarter of 2014.
 Oil revenues decreased \$89.2 million, or 52.2%, NGLs revenues decreased \$12.6 million, or 62.8%, natural gas revenues decreased \$26.2 million, or 41.3%, and other revenues increased \$1.4 million.
 The oil revenue decrease was attributable to a 56.3% decrease in the average realized sales price to \$43.04 per barrel for the first quarter of 2015 from \$98.56 per barrel for the first quarter of 2014, partially offset by a 9.4% increase in sales volumes.
-The NGLs revenue decrease was attributable to a 56.1% decrease in the average realized sales price to \$16.81 per barrel for the first quarter of 2015 from \$38.26 per barrel for the first quarter of 2015 from \$38.26 per barrel for the first quarter of 2015 from \$38.20 per barrel for the first quarter of 2015 from \$38.20 per barrel for the first quarter of 2015 from \$30.00 per Mcf for the first quarter of 2015 from \$5.02 per Mcf for the first quarter of 2014 and from a 40.0% decrease in the average realized natural gas sales price to \$3.01 per Mcf for the first quarter of 2015 from \$5.02 per Mcf for the first quarter of 2014 and from a decrease of 2.1% in sales volumes.
+The NGLs revenue decrease was attributable to a 56.1% decrease in the average realized sales price to \$16.81 per barrel for the first quarter of 2015 from \$38.26 per barrel for the first quarter of 2014 and a decrease of 15.3% in sales volumes.
+The decrease in natural gas revenue resulted from a 40.0% decrease in the average realized natural gas sales price to \$3.01 per Mcf for the first quarter of 2015 from \$5.02 per Mcf for the first quarter of 2014 and from a decrease of 2.1% in sales volumes.
 We experienced increases in production from acquisitions at the Neptune field and the Fairway field, and from Mississippi Canyon 506 (Wrigley), which had deferred production in the first quarter of 2014 as a result of maintenance at the host platform.
 Production was negatively impacted for all commodities from natural production declines and production deferrals affecting various fields.
 Production deferrals were attributable to third-party pipeline outages, operational issues, and maintenance.
-We estimate production deferrals were 0.5 million barrels of oil equivalent ("MMBoe") during the first quarter of 2015 which occurred at multiple locations.
-During the first quarter of 2014, we experienced production deferrals of 0.7 MMBoe.
+We estimate production deferrals were 0.5 million barrels of 0.7 MMBoe.